orblivion/orblivion/README.md

 ## Larger Projects
 * **Haskell-Synth** - an attempt to make a Sound/Music synthesizer, in Haskell: https://github.com/orblivion/Haskell-Synth
 * **Feed Getter** - a purposely simple Podcast downloader written in Haskell: https://github.com/orblivion/feedGetter
+* **Fee Fighters - Samurai Python Client** - The initial version of the Python client for the Samurai api created by FeeFighters (now part of Groupon).
+I created this while working for Alltuition, where we were using FeeFighters to process payments: https://github.com/orblivion/samurai-client-python/tree/demo